cvs-health/testaro/README.md

 ```

 This job contains three _acts_, telling Testaro to:
-1. Launch a Webkit browser without a reduced-motion setting, open a tab with the properties of a Kindle Fire HDX device, and navigate to `https://abccorp.com/mgmt/realproperty.html`.
+1. Launch a Webkit browser without a reduced-motion setting, open a window with the properties of an iPhone 8 device, create a page (tab), and navigate to `https://abccorp.com/mgmt/realproperty.html`.
 1. Perform the test for the `landmark-complementary-is-top-level` rule of the `axe` tool and report the test result with Axe detail level 2.
 1. Perform the tests for rules `QW-BP25` and `QW-BP26` of the `qualWeb` tool on the existing page.